dat0411/ML_Course/Assignment 2.md

 1. How old are the postings?
 To describe the trend in the number of uncovered positions, plot the monthly number of postings.

-2. Suppose that a software developer is interested in finding a position in India.
+2. Which are the top-ten locations for software developers at Amazon?
+Suppose that a software developer is interested in finding a position in India.
 Does Amazon have something for him/her?
 In which locations?

 3. How many postings have missing data?
-Create a function `f` which counts the the missing values in a Pandas series.
-By using the command `df.apply(f, axis=0)` calculate the number of missing values for every column of the data set.
+Can you find them?

 4. Which programming languages are more often mentioned in the basic qualifications for these positions?
 Perhaps Java or Python?
 Which flavor of C is preferred, C++ or C#?
 Is SQL still demanded?